 Just as the nuns in our community support one another as we walk the Buddhist monastic path together, we in turn depend entirely on the kindness of others to support us in this life.
 Without the generosity of those who sustain our bodies and our activities, our spiritual life would be impossible, as would all our opportunities to serve.

 Life in our community is simple.
-During the parts of the year that we are in Mexico, we stay on a property in the Mayan jungle that is lent to us rent-free.
-Our monthly expenses consist mainly of food, utilities (gas, water, electricity), costs of maintaining the property, internet, costs of local travel and medical expenses.
-Major annual expenses include computer and other electronic equipment needed to record or webcast the materials that we share online, travel within Mexico, airfare for four to and from India or New York, where we travel to see our teachers and continue our training under their guidance, as well as local travel and housing within India and New York and the costs of attending the annual Mahamudra transmission in Delhi.
+We live in a quiet place in the countryside of rural Virginia.
+Our monthly expenses consist of rent, food, electricity, Internet, local travel and medical expenses.
+Major annual expenses include computer and other electronic equipment needed to record or webcast the materials that we share online, airfare to India (when possible), where we travel to see our teachers and continue our training under their guidance.
+When needed and possible, we may also cover the server, subscription and other costs associated with the online meditation hall and other online practice or study platforms that we offer to our lay community.

 Why do we rely on others to support us financially?
 The Buddha asked his monks and nuns to subsist on whatever material offerings they were given freely, rather than accept payment for services or engage in other forms of commercial relationship.
 As professional women accustomed to our financial independence, adopting this way of life required a complete reorientation in our way of relating to others.
 We had no choice but to work with our individualistic habits of each looking after her personal wants and needs, and open ourselves much more fully to the reality of our own interdependence.
 This was challenging, and powerful training in recognizing the enormous kindness of others and learning to pursue only aims that are of shared value to others and to ourselves.